jinglingca/Nanodegree-project/README.md

 2. Second Project:
   ### For reviewing second project, please cilck Second Project.ipynb
   * In this project, I work on baseball data from Sean Lahman webpage.
-Aim,identify Batting and biographical information     characteristics for player with the highest salary.
+Aim,identify batting and biographical information     characteristics for player with the highest salary.